EWright212/CV/README.md

 Makers (January to April 2019) At Makers I had the opportunity to work with a very diverse group of people.
 I paired with someone new every day, which meant that between completing features I would often have to ramp up my new pair on what we were trying to achieve, as well as what had been done so far.
 This has allowed me to hone my ability to communicate complex ideas in a concise way.

 Group projects were also a regular occurence and we organised our own stand-ups and retros to ensure the team had effective communication.
-Good communcation is imperative for an agile team to respond to changing environments; if you can communicate, you can do anything!
+Good communication is imperative for an agile team to respond to changing environments; if you can communicate, you can do anything!

 EY (2016 - 2019)
 not just leading teams in uk and india, but also building relationships with clients